jvino/cluster-hpc-gpu-guides/docs/job_submission/k8s-jobs.md

 You’ll need to replace these placeholder values:

-- **metadata.name**: A unique name for your Job;
+**metadata.name**: A unique name for your Job;

-- **spec.template.spec.containers.name**: Arbitrary name for your container.
+**spec.template.spec.containers.name**: Arbitrary name for your container.
 In Kubernetes, a Job is an object that wraps one or more containers: that's why you need to specify both a name for the Job object and one for the container(s) the Job launches;

-- **spec.template.spec.containers.image**: Container image.
+**spec.template.spec.containers.image**: Container image.
 In case it is a public one directly  from DockerHub you only need to specify the image name or link, so for example

 `image: ubuntu`

 or

 `image: gcr.io/google-containers/pause:3.9`

-otherwise if you are launching a container with a custom image pushed in our private image registry, you need to specify it like
+Otherwise, if you are launching a container with a custom image pushed in our private image registry, you need to specify it like

 `image: registry-clustergpu.recas.ba.infn.it/{yourUsername}/{yourImage}`

 So, for example

 `image: registry-clustergpu.recas.ba.infn.it/gvino/cuda11.5.0-base-ubuntu20.04:0.1`

-- **spec.template.spec.containers.resources.limits.cpu**, **spec.template.spec.containers.resources.limits.memory** and **spec.template.spec.containers.resources.limits.nvidia.com/gpu**: limits to the number of CPU cores, RAM in terms of Gibibytes (≈ Gigabytes) and number of GPU(s);
+**spec.template.spec.containers.resources.limits.cpu**, **spec.template.spec.containers.resources.limits.memory** and **spec.template.spec.containers.resources.limits.nvidia.com/gpu**: limits to the number of CPU cores, RAM in terms of Gibibytes (≈ Gigabytes) and number of GPU(s);

-- **spec.template.spec.containers.command**: overrides the image 'ENTRYPOINT' field;
+**spec.template.spec.containers.command**: overrides the image 'ENTRYPOINT' field;

-- **spec.template.spec.containers.args**: overrides the image 'CMD' field.
+**spec.template.spec.containers.args**: overrides the image 'CMD' field.

 > **Note**